wilson-mok/demo/2025/EdmData/1-Azure-Databricks-Intro/README.md

 # Azure Databricks - Getting Started

 The purpose of this article is to provide the setup instructions for the recorded demo.
-The presentation and demo includes:
+The presentation and demo include:

 – Introduction to Azure Databricks
 – Core Technologies Overview